astrapi69/data-api/README.md

 </div>

-This api project provides interfaces that jpa entities can implement for providing api features like:
+This api project provides interfaces that data objects(for instance jpa entities) can implement for providing api features like:

-- identifiable entities
+- identifiable objects
 - provide information for the creation, last modified and deletion
-- activate or deactivate entities
+- activate or deactivate objects
-- name- or textable entities that holds a name property
+- name- or textable objects that holds a name property
-- versionable entities that holds a version property
+- versionable objects that holds a version property
-- key value pair entities
+- key value pair objects
+- processable objects
-- tracable entities
+- tracable objects
-- treeable entities
+- treeable objects
-- validatable entities
+- validatable objects
-- verifiable entities
+- verifiable objects
-- visibility of entities
+- visibility of objects
-- and combination of the above descipted entities
+- and combination of the above descipted objects

+Note: The project holds only interfaces and has no dependencies to other libraries

 If you like this project put a ⭐ and donate